horgh/twitter-tcl/README.md

   - How do I control what channels the bot shows tweets in?
     - You can set multiple channels that the bot outputs and accepts commands on by setting each channel `.chanset #channel +twitter`.
+    - If you want to show tweets from particular accounts you show in particular channels, you can create a `twitter.conf` to map screen names to channels.
+There is an example in `twitter.conf.sample`.
-  - Why isn't the bot responding to the `!commands`?
+  - Why isn't the bot responding to `!commands`?
     - First make sure the channel is set `+twitter`.
     - If it is, then you may not be recognized as +o by the bot.
 Many commands require that the bot recognizes you as +o.
 This is not the